Set Up Kubernetes Cluster on AWS EKS

 Before setting up your Kubernetes cluster, ensure you've installed:

-eksctl: See the for installation steps.
+eksctl: See the official eksctl documentation for installation steps.

-awscli: See the for installation steps.
+awscli: See the official AWS CLI documentation for installation steps.

 Verify your AWS CLI configuration and connectivity by running: